Waking up at 4AM every night can feel frustrating β

 If your mind is already active, this increase can wake you up earlier than expected.

-Many people notice that when they wake up at 4am their mind immediately starts
+Many people notice that when they wake up at 4AM their mind

 2. Your Sleep Cycle May Be Ending